 Main options Implication of options Option 1 - status quo Continue to work through current renewal programme.
 In an effort to maintain existing agreed LoS the assets will be 'sweated' beyond end of life.
 This will result in an increased supply interruptions and maintenance.
-If assets are not maintained there will be a significant reduction in LoS Manage response within current investment levels.
+If asset are not maintained there will be a significant reduction in LoS Manage response within current investment levels.
 This will result in continued non-compliance of environmental standards Option 2 increased investment Increased condition survey assessment of underground infrastructure to determine remaining life of assets and develop prioritised programmes of work.
 Increased capital investment on both the stormwater and wastewater networks and

-STORMWATER / WASTEWATER RETICULATION RENEWALS treatment systems to keep pace with end of life renewals.
-Time period 2021 to 2041 Cost \$0.6M-2.3M / annum capex \$0.4M - \$1M/annum opex \$ 20.8M (inflated) Cultural Out Walter Convicts administration of the cultural convoices the cultural alterial alterial namic of some of the second of Contained to the contai
+STORMWATER R / WASTEWATE R RETICULATION RENEWALS treatment systems to keep pace with end of life renewals.
+Time period 2021 to 2041 Cost capex I-2.3M / annum s I - \$1M/ annum \$ 20.8M (inflated) Cultural Economic Out water services are restailed, alternative and coasier development in the Environmental Our water services; Support tile Stotaleable ose of Administeriories Cur Social Cur water services indeaveurs to locep- our peoples sate and finishing